nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 Introduction
 ------------

-This handout covers the use of NEST’s ``topology`` library to construct structured networks.
+This handout covers the use of spatial information in NEST to construct structured networks.
 When you have worked through this material you will be able to: